CALDO Virtual Fair – Latin America! October 2021

-The CALDO consortium is your gateway to connect with top Canadian universities, offering high ranked programs in English and/or French, to students from all over Latin America.
-If you are interested in pursuing Master’s or
+CALDO consortium is your gateway to connect with top Canadian universities, offering high ranked programs in English and/or French, to students from Latin America.
+If you are interested in pursuing Master’s or PhD’s studies in Canada, attending this virtual fair will connect you with representatives from CALDO member universities, help you to learn more about:

-Time: From 16:00hrs – 20:00hrs EST. To find out the time of the virtual fair in your time zone, please click here.
+Time: From 16h00 – 20h00 (Ottawa time).
+To find out the time of the virtual fair in your time zone, please click here.

 Who should attend?
 Candidates interested in pursuing Master’s or PhD’s programs in Canadian institutions from Brazil, Chile, Colombia, Ecuador, Mexico, Panama, Paraguay, Peru, and Uruguay.